puppetlabs/puppet-docs/source/puppet/5.0/modules_publishing.markdown

 To publish your module on the Forge, it must contain required metadata in a `metadata.json` file.

-If you generated your module using the `puppet module generate` command, you'll already have a `metadata.json` file.
+If you generated your module using the Puppet Development Kit or the `puppet module generate` command, you'll already have a `metadata.json` file.
 Check it and make any necessary edits.

 If you assembled your module manually, you must make sure that you have a `metadata.json` file in your module's main directory.
 For details on writing or editing the `metadata.json` file, see the related topic about module metadata.